bparanj/crystal/computer/memory/dimm.md

 ### What is DIMM in Computer Hardware?

 **DIMM** stands for **Dual In-line Memory Module**.
 It is a type of computer memory module used in desktop PCs, laptops, and servers.
-DIMMs are the successors to SIMMs (Single In-line Memory Modules) and provide significant advancements in terms of speed, capacity, and overall performance.
+DIMMs are the successors to SIMMs (Single In-line Memory Modules) and provide advancements in terms of speed, capacity, and overall performance.

 ### Key Features of DIMMs: